 If your tap water needs treatment, using bottled water is also an option.

 Can I use a water filtration system to disinfect my water?

 It depends on the type of water filter system you use.
 Jug-type water filters (such as Brita®), are not made to remove germs from an unsafe water supply.
 If you have poured unsafe water through this type of filter, throw the filter out and replace it with a new one.

-Some built-in water filter systems can clean your water of most germs.
-If you plan to install a water filter system, make sure it can remove particles larger than 1 micron.
+Some built-in water filter systems can be used to treat your water for germs.
+If you plan to install a water filter system, make sure it can remove particles down to 1 micron and it includes a disinfection process such as chlorination or ultraviolet light.
 Use a supplier who can help you properly install and maintain your system.

-To work well, water filtration systems must be checked and cleaned regularly.
+To work well, water filtration systems must be checked and cleaned, and have their filters replaced regularly.